hphelion/documentation/commercial/GA1/commercial.troubleshooting.install.md

 <pre>Inconsistency between heat description ($OVERCLOUD_NODES) and overcloud configuration ($OVERCLOUD_INSTANCES)</pre>

 **Resolution**

-If you get this error, perform the below steps:
+If you get this error, perform the following steps:

 1. Log in to Seed.